 🖹 Unit1.pas

-× Jnit1
+·⊻ ⊕-⊷ TForm1 Unit1 inter a super-

-TForm1 Variables/Constants procedure TForm1.FormCreate(Sender: TObject); begin end; end.
-2
+✓ Variables/Constants ✓ Unit procedure TForm1.FormCreate(Sender: TObject); begin ~

+end;

+end.

+×

-31: 27 Modified Insert Code/Diagram/ ~
+31: 27 Modified Insert Code (Diagram/ and the second sec

 Fig.1.11.Code Editor Window

 If the Form1 is the active window and you press [F12], the Code Editor window will be placed on top.
 As you design user interface of your application, Delphi automatically generates the underlying Object Pascal code.
 More lines will be added to this window as you add your own code that drives your application.
 This window displays code for the current form (Form1); the text is stored in a (so-called) unit - Unit1.
 You can open multiple files in the Code Editor.
 Each file opens on a new page of the Code editor, and each page is represented by a tab at the top of the window.